 Many people come to our office seeking a divorce after having tried for years to fix an unsuccessful marriage.
 They feel bitterness and anger towards their spouse and the desire to make their spouse pay for those unsuccessful years of trying to make it work in vain.
 Others come in resigned and beaten from that same experience and just want to obtain the divorce quickly and walk away from the marriage, whatever the cost.
 Some come in invigorated by the thought of finally walking away from their unsuccessful marriage and going forth with their new life.

 Our experienced divorce attorneys represent men and women in Melbourne, Palm Bay, and Titusville and throughout Brevard county, including military personnel stationed in Florida.
-Call our caring divorce lawyers today at 321-951-3400 for a free confidential telephone consultation.
+Call our caring divorce attorney today at 321-951-3400 to schedule a confidential consultation.
 We are here to help.

 Regardless of how you feel about your marriage, the first thing that you should ask yourself before stepping into a long and costly battle of divorce is whether it’s possible for you and your spouse to reach a reasonable agreement to resolve the issues of your divorce, or whether you must litigate these issues before a Court and let the Court decide.